port-labs/port-docs/docs/platform-overview/self-service-actions/execution-basic-runner-using-aws-lambda.md

 }
 ```

-In addition to seeing the topic message in Cloudwatch, our Lambda function code should also create a new VM entity in Port according to our provided inputs.
+In addition to seeing the message topic in Cloudwatch, the Lambda function code also creates a new VM entity in Port, according to the provided inputs.

-When the action has finished it will also mark the Action run as successful, which is how your developers can tell that the provisioning of a new VM has finished successfully.
+When the action is finished, it will mark the action run as successful.
+That way, your developers can tell that the provisioning of a new VM has finished successfully.

 ## Next steps

-This was just a very basic example on how to react to the execution `CREATE` action, we left placeholder code for you to insert your own custom logic that fits your infrastructure.
+This was a very basic example on how to react to the execution `CREATE` action.
+We left placeholder code for you to insert your own custom logic that fits your infrastructure.

 Now that you have an execution runner, maybe try exploring our [Change Log runner](./changelog-basic-change-listener-using-aws-lambda), so that you can react to changes in your Software Catalog.